AI-Challange/AI-Challenge2020/02_improved_illumination/README.md

 ## Description
 ```
-For given image, baseline model just do convolutions and decovolutions generating new image that has original image size
+For given image, baseline model just applies convolutions and decovolutions generating new images that have 112 * 112 size.
 ```

 ## Commands